erdc/quest/README.rst

-Environmental Simulator Data Services Library
+Environmental Simulator Quest
 ---------------------------------------------

-Python API for Data Services Library
+Python API for Quest

 See *.rst files in the docs folder for documentation